lijumjose/VIPMP/src/pages/docs/market_segments/index.md

 - Market Segments: New field `companyProfile.marketSegments`

   - Defines the list of market segments that the reseller can sell into.
-  - Can be set during the create reseller or update reseller processes.
+  - This can be set during the create reseller or update reseller processes.
   - Default is `COM`.

 ### Changes to Customer Resource